Britain’s Konta out of Wimbledon because of COVID-19 contact

 The All England Club said the team member showed COVID-19 symptoms Friday morning and took a COVID test, which came back positive for the illness.

-She was supposed to play Katerina Siniakova of the Czech Rebublic in the first round at Wimbledon on Tuesday.
+Konta was supposed to play Katerina Siniakova of the Czech Rebublic in the first round at Wimbledon on Tuesday.
 Konta’s spot in the draw will be taken by China’s Wang Yafan, who lost in qualifying.

+On Saturday, Konta was asked to explain what Britain has gone through during the pandemic.

+“Everywhere I’ve gone, everyone everywhere has been affected by this.
+There’s not maybe one place on earth — maybe Antarctica; I don’t know — that hasn’t been affected by what’s happened in the world.
+And that’s just the same here at home,” she said.
+“A lot of people have lost their lives, a lot of people have lost their jobs, a lot of people have seen very, very difficult times.
+I think everyone is just trying to do their best to pull through and to start rebuilding their lives, start continuing on their lives.”

 More AP tennis coverage: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports